mawrkus/pull-request-review-guide/README.md

 When you suggest something, explain why.
 Having a clear understanding of why you made this suggestion will help having better, more meaningful conversations and will save a lot of time.

 Remember that, even if your suggestion seems straightforward, it might be interpreted by the author in a very different way.
-Take some time to fully explain your idea in an explicit and concise manner.
+Take some time to fully explain your idea in an explicit manner, even if it's a bit more verbose.
 Clarity dissipes all doubts.

 #### Stop the "reply" hemorragy / Don't write a novel